-7.2.4 Product Analysis
+7.3 Product Analysis

-The recommended method of unsecuring a programmed 56F8013/56F8011 for product analysis of field failures is via the backdoor key access.
-The customer would need to supply Technical Support with the backdoor key and the protocol to access the backdoor routine in the Flash.
-Additionally, the KEYEN bit that allows backdoor key access must be set.

-An alternative method for performing analysis on a secured microcontroller would be to mass-erase and reprogram the Flash with the original code, but modify the security bytes.
+The recommended method of unsecuring a secured device for product analysis of field failures is via the method suggested in Section 7.2.4.
+The customer would need to supply Technical Support with the details of the protocol to access the subroutines in flash.
+An alternative method for performing analysis on a secured device would be to mass-erase and reprogram the flash with the original code, but also either modify the security word or else not program the security word.

-To insure that a customer does not inadvertently lock himself out of the 56F8013/56F8011 during programming, it is recommended that the user program the backdoor access key first, the application code second and the security bytes within the FM configuration field last.